fatalbanana/ivm-rspamd/README.md

 #### How to use this?

 Copy `ivm-*.lua` files somewhere and execute those in your configuration, see `rspamd.local.lua` for an example.
-Each file activates a different list.

-`ivm-sg-id.lua`: Matches ID in bounce+&lt;ID&gt;-blah@sendgrid.net

-`ivm-sg-domains.lua`: Matches envelope sender for Sendgrid senders

 #### Can't you just use multimap+regex/something else?